angelofgdsantos/angelofgdsantos/README.md

 * My Third year paper wich evaluates the impact of offering integration into regular classroomns with pullout classes to disabled students in Brazil.

-* PIRE project:
+* Research assitant at PIRE project:
   - Title: “Climate risk, pollution, and childhood inequalities in low- and middle-income countries”
   - Partners: World Bank, IDB, ADB, UNICEF, Regional Institute for Population Studies in Ghana, University of Pennsylvania and the University of Houston
   - [Website](https://web.sas.upenn.edu/climate-environment-children/comparative/)

-* Research assitantship for prof. Chinhui Juhn and Yona Rubinstein:
+* Research assitant for prof. Chinhui Juhn and Yona Rubinstein:
   - [Website](https://angelosant0s.github.io/authors-project/md/intro.html)

 ## Codes and websites: